asopoku/HR-Analysis/README.md

 - Job Satisfaction Ratings
 - Attrition by Educational Field
 - Attrition by Gender for different Age Groups
+- Attrition by Distance to work
+-Attrition by Performance
+-Attrition by Level of Education
+-Attrition by Marital Status
+-Attrition by Business Travel
+-Attrition by whether an employee work overtime or not

 ## Data Analysis
 - To find the number of employees who have left the organization, responses Yes and No were changed to 1 and 0 respectively, and were then counted.